filecash/filecash-docs/docs/get-started/lotus/installation.md

 ```

 :::tip
-Syncing the Filecoin chain can be a very slow process, and the state size is quite large.
+Syncing the Filecash chain can be a very slow process, and the state size is quite large.
 Unless you need the full historical chain state, we suggest importing a pruned chain snapshot when the Lotus daemon starts:

 ```sh
 # The snapshot size is about 4GiB